Nelson-Jnrnd/nelson-jnrnd.github.io/_posts/2023-02-25-Alpine-in-2024-A-Fresh-but-Rough-Start.md

   <img src="{{ site.img_path }}/preseason_2023/day_3_ocon.png" class="responsive-img">
 </div>

-Contrary to other teams, Alpine never did a run longer than 10 laps, which makes comparing laptime more difficult as their is more uncertainty around the amount of fuel in the car.
-Regardless I compared all of Alpine’s “long” stints to those of other teams on the same day and same compound to reduce variables.
+Contrary to other teams, Alpine never did a run longer than 10 laps, which makes comparing lap time more difficult as there is more uncertainty around the amount of fuel in the car.
+Regardless I compared all of Alpine’s “long” stints to those of other teams (on the same day and same compound to reduce variables).

 While looking at those graph, keep in mind that some teams stints were longer, meaning Alpine could have had less fuel in the car which would be a bias in favor of Alpine.